 There’s a slight dip in the mid-range, with only a few dBs of lift in the 5-12kHz range and a minor bump at 1kHz.
 It sounds natural and can flatter and enhance vocals in a subtle way.

 Spark’s large-diaphragm and side-address layout make it an excellent choice for vocal recording.
-The Spark can also be used in a project studio where it is difficult to justify purchasing different microphones for different jobs.
+The Spark condenser microphone can also be used in a mic locker of a project studio where it is difficult to justify purchasing different microphones for different jobs.

 It can produce good results overhead on drums (although you wouldn’t usually use this mic for close-miking individual drums), as well as on acoustic guitars and pianos, and other traditional instruments.